Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script> <br>

-<p> This product is more useful than what we had earlier, as we can see states that are shaded with a darker shade of purple have a higher percentage of Bachelor's degree holders over 25.
+<p> This product is more useful than the first incarnation, as we can see states that are shaded with a darker shade of purple have a higher percentage of Bachelor's degree holders over 25.
 The pop ups also provide a message telling us what the percentage is in each state.
 There are a few more features that would bolster this product however.
 The web map could use a title with pop up data, legend, data source bubble, and fullscreen option.  </p> <br>

 <p> Starting with a title, there are a few changes that can be implemented here.
 To start, we can provide a title so that users understand what they are looking at quickly.
 We can also make the current pop up method less cumbersome (i.e. clicking on every state) by allowing users to simply hover over the states to see the underlieing data.
 We can also add in the margin of error so that users understand the confidence intervals for the data. </p> <br>